Welcome to Roselle Angwin’s website

 - two late summer MOUNTAIN ones in the wild French Cévennes (‘Writing the Bright Moment’ and ‘Seize the Week’ work-in-progress);

-- and an autumn FOREST ‘Tongues in Trees’ in Brittany (details tba).
+- and an autumn FOREST ‘Tongues in Trees’ in Brittany.

 If you’d prefer distance learning, there are my popular and long-running online advanced ‘Elements of Poetry’, or ‘Storymaking’ (novel-writing rooted in myth and archetype) intensive courses.
-From winter 2016 I shall be adding an ‘Introduction to Poetry’ course.
+(Many of my students are now published.)
+I shall be adding an ‘Introduction to Poetry’ course, and there are other exciting projects in the making.

 For an overview, click on the Calendar.